bahamas10/sombra/03-dorado-screenshot/README.md

     Original Diff: Por que estan mirando al cielo?
 La respuesta no esta sobre sus cabezas, esta detras de ustedes.
 A veces, necesitan analizar sus logros previos.
     Moshed Diff: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The glitched image had certain bytes swapped for `!` characters, and when those bytes are extracted from the original image, that message is revealed.

+> Por que estan mirando al cielo?
+La respuesta no esta sobre sus cabezas,
+> esta detras de ustedes.
+A veces, necesitan analizar sus logros previos.

 Translating it we see:

 > "Why are you looking at the sky?
 The answer isn't over your heads, it's
 > behind you.
 Sometimes, you need to analyze your previous achievements."